FC Slutsk

-SFC Slutsk (ФК Слуцк; СФК Слуцк) is a Belarusian association football club based in Slutsk, Minsk Oblast.
+FC Slutsk, officially Football Club Slutsk-2024 (Футбольный клуб «Слуцк-2024») and formerly SFC Slutsk, is a Belarusian association football club based in Slutsk, Minsk Oblast.
+Founded in 1998 with the backing of the local sugar refinery, the club spent twelve seasons in the Belarusian Premier League between 2014 and 2025 and attracted a global online following during the COVID-19 pandemic in 2020, when the Belarusian league was one of the few in the world still playing.
+Since early 2025 the club has been run as a state institution of the Slutsk District Executive Committee.
+As of the 2026 season, Slutsk play in the Belarusian First League, the second tier of Belarusian football.

 History

 Origins and predecessor clubs

 There was competitive football in Slutsk as early as 1913, with a Slutsk team entering the third season of the republican competition in 1926, but it did not enter a BSSR competition again until 1936.
 From the 1940s, the city of Slutsk was represented at a very low level by a team called Slutsk Spartak.

 During World War 2, the city's football pitch was the site of "fierce battles" and extensive trench construction.
 In 1948, the city's executive committee decided to promote and fund football.
 The same year, the city stadium, originally built in 1935, was rebuilt.
 In addition to government funding, the city team was funded by the "trade union voluntary sports society and individual enterprises."
 Despite this, by 1974, the Slutsk team faced financial difficulties and dropped out of the BSSR republican championship.
 There were short-lived revivals in 1980 and the late 1980s before the city registered a self-supporting club in 1990.
 The name of the Slutsk team changed frequently in the 1990s, based on sponsorship.

 In 1997, there was a new sports center in Slutsk funded by Nikolai Prudnik, of the local sugar refinery.
 The sports complex created a football team funded by Oleg Karanevsky, a physical educator.
 It was initially effectively a company team for the sugar plant, with all the players working for the plant, but later players from previous Slutsk representative teams joined.
 The coach was Alexander Dubitsky.